 BOTOX® provided significant MAS* improvements

-Pediatric Upper Limb Spasticity Muscle Tone
+Pediatric Upper Limb Spasticity Muscle Tone1

 (elbow/wrist flexors)